Linear viscoelastic rheological FrBD models: Introduction

 Friction plays a central role in the dynamics and control of mechanical systems, particularly in high-precision applications such as robotics, actuators, and mechatronic devices \cite{Motors,Hydraulics,C,Compensation}.
 Its complex behavior -- characterized by pre-sliding displacement, hysteresis, velocity weakening and strengthening effects, and memory -- has motivated the development of increasingly sophisticated dynamic friction models.
 Amongst these, rate-and-state-dependent descriptions, formulated in terms of nonlinear \emph{ordinary differential equations} (ODEs), have proven essential for capturing experimentally observed phenomena that cannot be reproduced by static or purely velocity-dependent laws \cite{Astrom1,Olsson,Bender,Integrated,Leuven}.

 A prominent example is LuGre \cite{Astrom1,Olsson}, originally introduced in the context of control-oriented modeling to account for pre-sliding displacement and frictional lag through an internal bristle state.
 Since its introduction, the LuGre model and its variants have been widely adopted and extended in both theoretical and applied studies, particularly in control design and compensation schemes \cite{Motors,Hydraulics,C,Compensation,CanudasKelly}.
-Despite its success, the LuGre model exhibits well-known limitations, most notably the lack of passivity for general parameter choices and operating conditions, unless additional velocity-dependent damping terms are introduced \cite{Astrom2,Necessity,Hysteresis}.
+Despite its success, the LuGre model exhibits well-known limitations, most notably the lack of passivity for general parameter choices and operating conditions, unless velocity-dependent damping terms are introduced \cite{Astrom2,Necessity,Hysteresis}.
+Additionally, the LuGre model involves several parameters whose physical interpretation is not straightforward, which complicates its use in multibody simulations \cite{Brogliato1}.
 This has prompted ongoing research into alternative formulations that preserve physical consistency whilst remaining amenable to analysis and control synthesis \cite{Bender,Integrated,Leuven}.

 Recently, a new modeling paradigm termed \emph{Friction with Bristle Dynamics} (FrBD) was introduced in \cite{FrBD} to systematically construct rate-and-state-dependent friction models by combining nonlinear friction laws with constitutive equations describing the internal bristle dynamics.
 This framework provides a unified and physically grounded approach that naturally incorporates rheological concepts from elasticity and viscoelasticity, allowing friction models to be interpreted as mechanical elements composed of springs and dashpots.
 Importantly, the FrBD framework enables the derivation of friction models that are inherently bounded and passive under physically meaningful parameterizations \cite{FrBD}, properties that are essential for stability and robustness in feedback control systems \cite{Passivity2,Passivity3}.